 How to Print From a Remote Desktop to a Local Printer

-To refer to one example, a service provider based in Ireland wanted to utilize Windows Virtual Desktop for their remote workers in home office, yet struggled to understand why they couldn’t print from a remote desktop to a local printer.
+To refer to one example, a service provider based in Ireland wanted to utilize Azure Virtual Desktop for their remote workers in home office, yet struggled to understand why they couldn’t print from a remote desktop to a local printer.

 The increase in interest is a logical consequence of recent developments.
 For a lot of companies, finding a way to react to COVID-19 is currently critical to their future.
 A lucky few have been able to reduce the current disruption by shifting their processes into the cloud and enabling their teams to continue working from home.

 It therefore comes as no surprise that Microsoft reported last week a huge increase in users across their portfolio of cloud-based services.
 The video communication tool Teams saw a huge increase in users, as did the reporting tool PowerBi.
-Microsoft’s remote desktop solution – Windows Virtual Desktop – also saw its usage triple.
+Microsoft’s remote desktop solution – Azure Virtual Desktop – also saw its usage triple.
 Obviously, those that already started deploying are putting the new DaaS offering to good use.

 So what about the organizations that are thinking about deploying, but haven’t already?
 Is it possible to react to the current pandemic and get WVD up and running now?